W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - How is an ERB layout used within an ERB invocation?

-- Within a Sinatra route, can the parameters within the params hash be extracted using either symbol keys or string keys?
+- Within a Sinatra route, can the values held within the `params` hash be extracted using either symbol keys or string keys?

 - If you had content that needed to be loaded before processing each route, which method(s) would you use implement this behaviour?